 The proliferation of the digital age has raised questions about the significance of online learning in the world of education especially amongst remote, adult, and special-needs students.
 While some use e-learning only for extra help and a further boost, some e-learners rely solely on the virtual classroom for their education.
 This revolutionary industry has seen a 900% market growth rate since 2000, highlighting its power and demand.
 However, is the efficacy and influence of e-learning enough to suggest that it could replace conventional education?
 To some, e-learning as the sole form of education might never be a feasible concept but let’s explore the pros and cons of this idea.

 The benefits of e-learning are undeniable.
 Most importantly, it’s convenient for both students and teachers.
-With e-learning, there is no structured timetable which requires 8am-3pm attendance.
+With e-learning, there is no structured timetable that requires 8am-3pm attendance.
 The flexible nature of e-learning allows students and teachers to learn and teach based upon their availability.
-The creation of a flexible learning landscape promotes more enthusiastic learning, customised to fit their individual lives.
-A study has shown that 92% of students worldwide are interested in personalised support.
+The creation of a flexible learning landscape promotes more enthusiastic learning, customized to fit their individual lives.
+A study has shown that 92% of students worldwide are interested in personalized support.
 Individuality is an important component to success in education.

 Linked to this is the notion of active independence thus creating quality results.
 With the independence to study and learn when they want, students are subsequently more committed and motivated to do well.
 A study by the Research Institute of America highlighted the increase in retention rates of e-learning from 25% to 60%.
 However, conventional education retention rates are severely low from only 8% to 10%.
 Empowering students through independent learning gives them control and the motivation to produce better work.